habitio/envoxy/README.md

 envoxyd: 1.0.0

 # Example: Feature release
-envoxy: 0.6.0
+envoxy: 0.7.0
-envoxyd: 0.5.0  # Only if envoxyd has no changes
+envoxyd: 0.6.0  # Only if envoxyd has no changes
 ```

 ### Troubleshooting